-Australia is the ultimate backpacker destination.
+Australia is the ultimate tourist destination.
 And, with great weather, quality beaches, and crazy parties, there’s little wonder why.
-The East Coast of Australia has long been a favorite hotspot for backpackers.
-Melbourne up to Cairns – or the other way round – is the iconic backpacking route.
+The East Coast of Australia has long been a favorite hotspot for all kinds of tourists.
+Melbourne up to Cairns – or the other way round – is the iconic travellers route.
 But, what makes it so good?

 There are about a million things that make this route so amazing - but the most important?
 It's just plain fun.
 Every stop you make will boast something exciting to do.